seniorcorel/fnd-ivs-auction-demo-simple/README.md

 - Go to AWS console and navigate to the IAM services pages
 - Click on the `Policies` tab on the left
-- Click the orange button `Create policy`
+- Click the button `Create policy`
 - Click `JSON` tab so that we can enter permissions via JSON format
 - In the Policy editor, copy and paste the following